JAForbes/pgmg/readme.md

 #### `action`

-Perform your migration with a raw sql instance, no transaction.
+This hook is where you define the majority of your migration logic.

+Note, we do not wrap action calls in a transaction so if you want to roll back changes on failure you may want to use [`sql.begin`](https://github.com/porsager/postgres/#transactions)

-This is necessary for some schema changes, e.g. role changes, or any usage of [`concurrently`](https://www.postgresql.org/docs/current/sql-createindex.html#SQL-CREATEINDEX-CONCURRENTLY).
+Additionally, not all schema changes can occur within a transaction, e.g. role changes, or any usage of [`concurrently`](https://www.postgresql.org/docs/current/sql-createindex.html#SQL-CREATEINDEX-CONCURRENTLY).

-An `action` export gets a raw sql instance.
-And performs no rollbacks if there is a failure.
-That means you need to manually handle your own error and rollback cases.
+An `action` export gets a raw postgres `sql` instance.

+`pgmg` creates a new connection for each migration file to isolate stateful connection contexts.
+So be aware any transaction commits or rollbacks are on a per migration file basis, not the entire set of migration files that are running.

 #### `cluster`

 The `cluster` hook is designed for cluster level migrations, like defining users/roles and server settings.
-It runs before the `action` / `transaction` / `always` hooks.
+It runs before the `action` / `always` hooks.

 What makes `cluster` different to just another hook is that it will run if the